mfrancisc/kubesaw.github.io/docs/contributing.md

 ### Authentication
 Configure authentication for the cluster using one of the following options:

-1. Contact a member of the KubeSaw Team for instructions on how to configure the cluster to use our internal Dev SSO.

-2. Configure your own Keycloak server and set up authentication on the OpenShift cluster: [configuring internal oauth](https://docs.openshift.com/container-platform/4.6/authentication/configuring-internal-oauth.html)
+1. Configure your own Keycloak server and set up authentication on the OpenShift cluster: [configuring internal oauth](https://docs.openshift.com/container-platform/4.6/authentication/configuring-internal-oauth.html)

-3. Deploy and configure keycloak internally as part of the cluster.
+2. Deploy and configure keycloak internally as part of the cluster.
 Just add `DEV_SSO=true` parameter to the `dev` targets.
 For eg.: `make dev-deploy-latest DEV_SSO=true` will deploy latest version of the operators with a preconfigured keycloak instance and one default keycloak user `user1@user.us` with password `user1`.
 If you are presented with the following error, then you need to accept the self-signed certificate of the dev Keycloak instance first.
 Go to `https://keycloak-<dev-sso-namespace>.<domain>/auth (the complete link is printed out at the end of the command) and accept the certificate.:

 ![insecure keycloak](images/insecure_keycloak.png "Insecure keycloak configuration")

-**NOTE**: This third option *only works with OCP and CRC* clusters atm.
+**NOTE**: This option *only works with OCP and CRC* clusters atm.

+3. If you're a RedHatter, contact a member of the KubeSaw Team for instructions on how to configure the cluster to use our internal Dev SSO.

 ## Install